ueberdosis/tiptap/docs/src/docPages/api/nodes/list-item.md

 ## Installation
 ::: warning Restrictions
-This extensions is intended to be used with the [`BulletList`](/api/extensions/bullet-list) or [`OrderedList`](/api/extensions/ordered-list) extension.
+This extension is intended to be used with the [`BulletList`](/api/extensions/bullet-list) or [`OrderedList`](/api/extensions/ordered-list) extension.
 It doesn’t work without at least using one of them.
 :::

 ```bash